antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 The name of a dataset is composed of a number of elements, separated with a â€˜-â€™.
 The Marra set consists of 64 samples and is of a mixed type (32 normal and 32 adenomas).
 The normalization was performed according to the MAS5.0 algorithm and we are dealing with an Affymetrix U133 plus 2.0 microarray consisting of ~54,000 so called probe-sets (reporters).

 We will use R2 to generate a list of genes which are differentially expressed between the Normal subgroup and Adenoma subgroup in the Marra dataset.
-Chapter 6 of the R2 tutorial book (â€œDifferential expression of Genes ..â€�) describes how you can use the â€œFind differential expression between groupsâ€� module in more detail.
+Chapter 6 of the R2 tutorial book (Differential expression of Genes) describes how you can use the *Find differential expression between groups* module in more detail.
 Multiple testing corrections adjust p-values derived from multiple statistical tests to correct for false positives.
 In microarray data analysis, false positives are genes that are found to be statistically different between conditions, but are not in reality.
 (For more on multiple testing correction: see chapter 6 step 7 in the tutorial book)

 ##### Questions: Part I